swyxio/swyxdotio/content/about/currentprojects.md

 - Apr 26 - Svelte Society Day
 - May 1-2 - ByteConf React
 - Jun 16 - Reactdelphia online meetup
+- June 23 - https://www.jsconf.be/ Operating System of You